 Dark circles in teens seldom require any treatment.
 Your child’s doctor might recommend home management tips and suggest waiting for the child to grow older.
 Dealing with the underlying cause, like inadequate sleep and UV exposure could help cure dark circles.

-- Topical depigmentation agents can be used to reduce dark circles.
+- Topical depigmentation agents (such as eye creams) can be used to reduce dark circles.
 These can include

 - Kojic acid (naturally derived from naturally occurring Aspergillus fungi species)